MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 1. Ora2Pg was not able to connect to the Oracle server.
 2. Ora2pg execution took more than config time out.
 The default config time out is five hours.

-Remediation actions: You can increase the ***ora2pgTimeOutInMin*** setting in the app.config file which is located in the ADS extension install folder (e.g. on Windows %USERPROFILE%/.azuredatastudio/extensions/microsoft.azuredatastudio-dma-oracle-*/bin/service).
+Remediation actions: You can increase the ***ora2pgTimeOutInMin*** setting in the app.config file, which is located in the ADS extension install folder (e.g. on Windows %USERPROFILE%/.azuredatastudio/extensions/microsoft.azuredatastudio-dma-oracle-*/bin/service).